 Are you working on a nonpartisan election reform campaign?

-RepresentUs and the Unite America Fund are proud to announce the second Campaign Accelerator Awards — grants with an average size of $25,000 along with in-kind strategic consulting to support the nation’s most promising nonpartisan electoral reform campaigns.
+RepresentUs and the Unite America Fund are proud to announce the second Campaign Accelerator Awards — grants of at least $25,000 along with in-kind strategic consulting to support the nation’s most promising nonpartisan electoral reform campaigns.

 What it is: A grant competition to supercharge the nation’s 20 most promising electoral reform campaigns.